 Management of a well-maintained street system requires a balanced program of pavement surface treatments and rehabilitation projects.
 The treatment used on a particular street depends on the pavement condition, construction and maintenance history, safety issues, traffic conditions, and available funds.
 The City of Laguna Beach has established a pavement management program involving periodic surface treatments and timely overlays that will significantly extend the functional life of our street network.
 Following are descriptions of the typical pavement preservation strategies used in Laguna Beach.

-Streets in Laguna Beach are planned for resurfacing based on street conditions and the timing of underground work to be done in the project area such as sewer line rehabilitation or storm drain construction.
-Street resurfacing projects are programmed into the City's Ten Year Capital Improvement Plan and budget.
-The cycle allows all streets in Laguna Beach to first be resurfaced.
+Streets in Laguna Beach are planned for overlays based on street conditions and the timing of underground work to be done in the project area such as sewer line rehabilitation or storm drain construction.
+Street overlay projects are programmed into the City's Ten Year Capital Improvement Plan and budget.
+The cycle allows all streets in Laguna Beach to first be overlaid.
 This means that severely stressed sections of the streets are removed and repaired.
 Curb and gutter repairs are also included in an overlay project to ensure drainage problems are resolved.
 Asphalt overlay projects add strength to the existing pavement and are generally applied to roadways that have a poor condition rating.

-To report a pothole submit an online service request or call Public Works at (949) 497-0711.
+To report a pothole, submit an online service request or call Public Works at (949) 497-0711.
 Before making your report, please determine the street address and the nearest cross-street where the pothole is located.